- Home

 CBHS is here to help you in any way we can – introducing Better Living

-What’s more, if you have CBHS Hospital cover, you won’t incur any out-of-pocket expenses for joining the program.
+What’s more, if you have appropriate CBHS Hospital cover, you won’t incur any out-of-pocket expenses related to joining these programs.

 If you have mental health concerns that you want to talk about today, support is only a phone call or click away.
 You can reach out to your GP for guidance – they may provide you with a range of options for treating and managing any emotional challenges you’re experiencing right now.